PhilipModDev/PhilipModDev.github.io/README.md

 # All Rights Reserved
-This is the official Block Studio's website as well with the of Philip's Ruins, PhilipModDev.
+This is the official Block Studio's website as well with Philip's Ruins.
+#created by PhilipModDev.